 Windows Server Upgrade - an overview

-Important: not all these topics are directly related to Windows Server 2025 (meaning WS2025 is not always the root cause), they may also happen in other upgrade projects.
+Important: Not all issues are directly related to Windows Server 2025, i.e., Windows Server 2025 is not always the cause.
+They may also occur with other versions.

 Windows operating systems can be deployed automatically in many ways.
 The basis for this is the so-called AutoUnattend.xml, in which the installation parameters are defined (e.g., number of partitions, server roles to be installed, specific settings, etc.).